Achievers University: Ranking

-In July 2012 it was one of the seven private universities in Nigeria to have its operating license suspended as part of a clampdown on private institutions offering unapproved or low-quality courses and substandard facilities.
+In July 2012, it was one of the seven private universities in Nigeria to have its operating license suspended as part of a clampdown on private institutions offering unapproved or low-quality courses and substandard facilities.
 The license was restored on July 17, 2012, following an inspection by the National Universities Commission.

+Library

+The library is situated in the main building, it helps to promote reading culture, facilitate teaching and academic research.

+Lending policy

+For staff: Four books for the duration of four weeks.